UniversalDependencies/docs/_ga/dep/advcl.md

 The word 'agus', usually meaning 'and', can also introduce a subordinate clause and can function as a temporal adverb also.

 Agus mé ag rá na bhfocal úd i gCearnóg Pheadair, bhí fhios agam go mbeadh ar an gcéad Imlitir a bheith nasctha le fírinne an tSlánaithe.
-'While I was saying those words in St Peter's Square, I knew that the first Encyclical would have to be connected to/be about the truth of Redemption.'
+'While I was speaking in St Peter's Square, I knew that the first Encyclical would have to be about the truth of Redemption.'

 ~~~ sdparse
 Agus mé ag rá na bhfocal úd i gCearnóg Pheadair, bhí fhios agam go mbeadh ar an gcéad Imlitir a bheith nasctha le fírinne an tSlánaithe. \n While I was saying the words those in Square Peter, was knew at-me that would on the first encyclical [] be linked with truth the redemption